 The Cassiar Highway was completed in 1972, and is asphalt-surfaced with the exception of a few short gravel breaks.
 The highway is generally narrower than most 2-lane highways, with little or no shoulder.
 It has easy curves and some long straight stretches.
 Although not particularly hilly, there are a few 8 percent grades and 2 switchback turns.
-There are no passing lanes—beyond one in the first few miles of the highway—and the centerline and edge line markings may be missing along some sections of highway.
+There are no passing lanes, beyond one in the first few miles of the highway, The centerline and edge line markings may be missing along some northern sections of the highway.
 Drive with your headlights on at all times.
 Also watch for logging and freight trucks on the highway.

 The MILEPOST® Quick Reference Log